Today we will be looking at two of Dyson’s cheaper offerings when it comes to cordless vacuum cleaners – the Dyson V6 and V7.

 Dusting brush: This tool has slightly softer bristles that make it a great tool to use on more delicate surfaces like lampshades or curtains.

-Mini turbo brush: A smaller version of the main cleaning head that comes with a motorized brush.
+Mini turbo brush: A smaller version of the primary cleaning head that comes with a motorized brush.
 This tool will work great at cleaning hair and dust on fabric upholstery or mattresses.

 Dyson V6 vs. V7 Dimension Comparison